AElfProject/AElf/docs/resources/smart-contract-apis/Treasury.md

 # Treasury Contract

-The Treasury contract is essentially used for distributing bonus to voters and candidates in the election.
+The Treasury contract is essentially used for distributing bonus' to voters and candidates during the election process.

 ## ** description**:

-Donate token from caller to treasury virtual address.
-If the token is not native token in the current chain, it will be transferred to the native token firstly.
+Donates tokens from the caller to the treasury.
+If the tokens are not native tokens in the current chain, they will be first converted to the native token.

 ```Protobuf
 rpc Donate (DonateInput) returns (google.protobuf.Empty) {}